How to Choose the Best Wedding Photographer for You

-What questions should I ask my wedding photographer?
-How do I find my dream wedding photographer?
-Once your last song is played and you exit your reception, all the food, florals, and details will be packed up, but you’ll have your wedding photos to remember the day it all began.
-This post will cover 6 tips for finding your dream wedding photographer during your inquiries.
-By the end of this post, you should have the right tools and questions to ask so that you can find the perfect wedding photographer for YOU, and have no regrets 100 years from now.
+Once your last song is played and you exit your reception, all the food, florals, and details will be packed up, but you’ll have your wedding photos to remember your beautiful celebration.
+This post will cover 6 tips for finding the wedding photographer that's best for you during your inquiries, the one that will capture your story in a way that feels authentic to you.

 1. Know your Style

 Look beyond the current trends to discover what you truly love.
 Find what appeals to you now, but will also appeal to you for generations to come.
 Make a collection of your favorite wedding photos and ask yourself why they’re your favorite.
 Is it the composition?
 The editing?
 The emotion captured?
-Maybe it's bright and true to life’s colors, or maybe you prefer a vintage look with desaturated tones and a nostalgic feel.
-Maybe you love the candid photos that capture the joy throughout the day, or maybe you love the editorial, high-glam, and posed portraits.
+Maybe you love the candid photos that capture the fleeting moments throughout the day, or maybe you love the high-glam and posed portraits.

 Make a collection of your favorite wedding photos and ask yourself why they’re your favorite.
 Noting how the photographer's photos make you feel is the first step to ensuring the photographer will be a great fit.